muddylemon/okdice/README.md

 If you're feeling adventurous, clone the repo and drop the app directory onto your chrome://extensions page.
 You will need to have developer mode enabled.

 Visit kdice and you should see the rudimentary features working.

-Initial Feature Wishlist
+Current Working Bits
 --

 * Chat Buttons
+** Buttons that "say" common phrases like gg, gt, thank you, etc
 * Flag Buttons
+** Buttons that looks like flags of the appropriate colors ** Clicking says "Flag [color]"
+** Flag is highlighted to remind you
+* Player Buttons
+** Flag and Mute buttons
+** Visible when you mouseover a player
+* Theming
+** Remove header
+** Background color of players
+** Embiggening of the chat text

+Coming Soon
+--

 * Sit In to a table with one click
+** Click table name in table selector and go to the table (no pressing Go button) ** Option to sit in automatically on arrival
 * Chat History
-* Focus chat on keypress
-* Keyboard shortcuts for ending turn, flagging
+* Keyboard shortcuts
-* Auto end turn button
-* Theming
+** Focus chat on keyboard shortcut (c?)
+** End turn
+** Flag (1,2,3... )
-** Smaller activity log window
+* Smaller activity log window
-** Bigger chat log (sidebar)
-* Mute buttons on player squares
+* Highlight flagged player
+* Extension options page